react-native-google-signin/google-signin/.github/ISSUE_TEMPLATE/Custom.md

 - react-native
 - react-native-google-signin
-- react
 - cocoapods and GoogleSignIn pod version (if applicable)
-- gradle, android plugin for gradle and play-services-auth version (if applicable)
+- gradle, android plugin for gradle, `play-services-auth` version and version of the Google Play Services app on your phone (if applicable)